Guide To Flesh And Blood Card Rarities

 When playing FaB, you’ll encounter the term Token a few times, but it doesn’t always mean the same thing.

 First, you have the Token (T) rarity, which is our main focus.
-These cards contain heroes and their basic weapons and equipment, and are double-sided to ensure players have access to them from the very beginning.
+These cards contain heroes and their basic weapons and equipment, and are double-sided to make sure people have as many of them as possible from the very beginning.

 Tokens can also be a card type, usually referring to effects created by other cards (e.g. the hero Viserai creates Runechant tokens).